realm/SwiftLint/README.md

 Available commands:

-   help      Display general or command-specific help lint      Print lint warnings and errors for the Swift files in the current directory version   Display the current version of SwiftLint
+   help      Display general or command-specific help lint      Print lint warnings and errors for the Swift files in the current directory (default command) version   Display the current version of SwiftLint
 ```